KoBeWi/Metroidvania-System/README.md

 Stuff not directly related to MetSys.

 - `ElevatorRoom.tscn` shows how to make a Metroid-esque elevator to move between rooms.
+TODO
 - `EndingPoint.tscn` has example ability and an ending point based on collectibles.
+TODO

 ## Closing words